-- 1. The Faculty Board will duly publish these Regulations, any rules and guidelines formulated by the Examining Board, and any amendments to these documents. - 2.
-Copies of the documents referred to in Article 6.2.1 are available from the Faculty Office.
+- 1. The Faculty Board will duly publish these Regulations, any rules and guidelines formulated by the Board of Examiners, and any amendments to these documents. - 2.
+Copies of the documents referred to in Article 5.2.1 are available from the Faculty Office.
 These documents can also be found on the Faculty website through the Student Portal.